 Encouraging collaboration in your team is a great factor in the success of your sales team.
 Collaboration and teamwork can increase your sales by 27%.
 A collaborative environment and knowledge sharing help sales reps be more productive.
 Sharing experiences and knowledge can help employees get better at their work.

 People want to be appreciated for their achievements.
 That’s why you should recognize even small achievements.
 Not just individual, but team recognition is also important.
-Doing even little things, for example- celebrating after hitting a weekly goal, can increase the morale of your sales team.
+Doing even little things, for example- celebrating after hitting a weekly goal or presenting something like the most outstanding employee award, can increase the morale of your sales team.

 Celebrations get everyone excited but also remind them what can be achieved when everyone is working hard.
 Morale is crucial for maintaining a highly productive sales team.
 A highly inspired team will work more efficiently and boost your sales.